Free Shipping on orders over $3,000.

 Add a bench to the backside of your island for a cozy take on bar seating.
 This will create more separation between cooking and dining areas, as your guests won't be facing you.

-13. Try a Space-saving Shallow Island
+13. Try a Space-Saving Shallow Island

 14. Play With Shapes